 It seems that each time the clocks change, either forward or back, there are campaigners who call for an alternative solution to GMT and BST to be found for the benefit of businesses, public health and road safety.

 Both Brake and The Royal Society for the Prevention of Accidents (ROSPA) have called for the introduction of Single/Double British Summertime (SDST), meaning we adopt the same timing as Central European Time (CET) – 1 hour ahead of GMT during the summer and 2 hours ahead during the winter.

 They believe that creating lighter evenings all year round will result in fewer people being killed or injured in road accidents, reducing the number of accidents occurring during the evening rush hour.

-While overhauling the clocks in this way may not be possible, if you find yourself tired after losing out on an hour’s worth of sleep you might be more likely to be at risk of an accident so try and go to bed an hour earlier if you can and plan any journeys in advanced, leaving with plenty of time to arrive so you’re not rushing.
+While overhauling the clocks in this way may not be possible, if you find yourself tired after losing out on an hour’s worth of sleep, you might be more likely to be at risk of an accident so try and go to bed an hour earlier if you can and plan any journeys in advance; leaving with plenty of time to arrive so you’re not rushing.